 - Next, detach the rear deck pins and lift the belt above the pulley.

-- Now, detach the front deck pins that support the PTO cable to access an remove the spring.
+- Now, detach the front deck pins that support the PTO cable to access and remove the spring.

-- Now, slide the deck from beneath the lawn mower and inspect for faulty belt routing.
+- Now, slide the deck beneath the lawn mower and inspect for faulty belt routing.

 - If there’s an issue with the routing, check the manufacturer’s instruction manual for guidelines on how to route and re-route the belt.

-Finally, if your mower is sputtering and going off when the blades are engaged, it could be that you have a faulty safety switch.
+Finally, if your mower is sputtering and going off when the blades are engaged, you could have a faulty safety switch.
 The role of the safety switch is usually to shut off the mower in roll-over situations.
 However, if it does so when it shouldn’t, there’s definitely a problem.

-To troubleshoot for safety switch issues, follow the procedure detailed below:
+To troubleshoot safety switch issues, follow the procedure detailed below: